privacybydesign/irma-documentation/yivi-docs/blog/2026-09-15-credential-identity/index.md

 ## You move house

 You move house.
-A few weeks later your PID provider issues you a fresh PID with the new address on it, which is exactly what should happen.
+A few weeks later, your PID provider issues a fresh PID with your new address.
+That is exactly what should happen.

 Your wallet now holds two PIDs.
-One says you live at Oude Gracht 1.
-The other says Nieuwe Gracht 5.
-Both are validly signed, neither has expired, and there is nothing in either of them that marks one as current.
-So the next time a verifier asks where you live, the wallet offers you both and asks you to choose — presenting an address you moved out of as an equally legitimate answer, and putting it back on the list every time you are asked, for as long as the credential has left to run.
+One says Oude Gracht 1; the other says Nieuwe Gracht 5.
+Both are validly signed, neither has expired, and neither says which one is current.

+The next time a verifier asks where you live, the wallet offers both.
+It presents your former address as an equally legitimate answer and asks you to choose.
-Nobody implemented this wrong.
-The wallet is doing the best that can be done with what the issuance told it, and the issuance did not tell it much.
-The gap is not in anyone's code.
-It is in what today's specifications let an issuance say at all.

-:::warning This is not a tidiness problem

-It is tempting to read the symptom as clutter: two cards where there should be one, mildly annoying, a thing for a future release to clean up.
-It is not.
-The two cards are not interchangeable — one of them is simply wrong — and the wallet offers them to you as equals, every time, indefinitely.

-Working out which of your own credentials is current is the job a wallet exists to do, and here it is quietly handed back to you.
-The ARF is unambiguous about whose job it is: `ISSU_62` says a wallet SHALL no longer present an obsolete credential, and SHOULD delete it.
-Yours keeps offering it.
+The wallet is using all the information it received.
+The issuance simply did not say that the new PID supersedes the old one.
+Today's specifications provide no general way to say so.

+:::warning An obsolete credential is more than clutter

+These two cards are not interchangeable.
+One contains an address that is no longer true, yet the wallet offers both as equals until the old credential expires.

+The ARF assigns this job to the wallet. `ISSU_62` says it SHALL stop presenting an obsolete credential and SHOULD delete it.
+But the wallet first needs to know which credential became obsolete.

 :::

-## The question every issuance asks

-Strip away the formats and the flows and a wallet receiving a credential has exactly one decision to make:
+## One decision hides two questions

+When a credential arrives, the wallet must make one practical decision:

 > **Does this replace what I already hold?**

-Answer *yes* when the truth was *no*, and the wallet deletes a credential you wanted to keep.
-Answer *no* when the truth was *yes*, and you accumulate identical-looking cards with nothing to say which one is live.
-Neither failure announces itself, and both are the wallet's fault from the user's point of view, whatever the specification says.
+Answer *yes* incorrectly and the wallet deletes something you needed.
+Answer *no* incorrectly and it keeps an obsolete credential without telling you which one is current.

-The Yivi wallet answers that question by comparing content.
-And comparing content, it turns out, answers a question sitting right next to it: *is this the same thing as something I already have?* Those two look like one question.
-They agree almost all of the time.
-Everything interesting in this post lives in the place where they come apart.
+That decision hides two different questions:

+1. Does it have the same **content identity** as a credential already stored?
+2. Does it **supersede** a credential already stored?

+Content identity is calculated from the credential itself.
+Supersession is a relationship between an old issuance and a new one.

+For a routine renewal, both answers are *yes*.
+For a second email address, both are *no*.
+After a change of address, the answers are *no* and *yes*.
+That last combination is where wallets become blind.

 ## How the wallet decides today

-Two credentials are the same credential when three things match:
+Yivi treats an arriving credential as another copy of a stored logical credential when three things match:

 1. the **type** (`vct` for SD-JWT VC, `docType` for mdoc),
 2. the **issuer**,
 3. the **attribute values**.

-The wallet hashes those three things together.
-Same hash, and the arriving credential replaces the stored one.
-Different hash, and both are kept.
+The wallet hashes those inputs.
+If the hash matches, the new batch replaces the stored batch.
+If it differs, the wallet keeps both.

-Everything that changes on every issuance is deliberately left out of the hash: salts, digests, holder keys, signatures, validity timestamps.
-Two issuances of the same credential differ in all of them, and none of them says anything about what the credential *means*.
+The hash omits salts, digests, holder keys, signatures, and validity timestamps.
+Those values change between issuances, even when the logical credential does not.

-The rule is not ours.
-The ARF states it in a note attached to `PAD_02`, a requirement about deletion, of all places:
+The ARF describes the same rule in a note attached to `PAD_02`:

 > Physical PIDs or attestations correspond to a logical one if they have not only the same attestation type and **Provider**, but also the same attribute values.

-Type, provider, attribute values.
-The same three.
+Type, provider, and attribute values: the same three inputs.

-This gets renewals right, and renewals are the common case by a wide margin.
-Credentials expire.
-Batches of single-use copies run out, and the wallet goes back to the issuer for more.
-The issuer signs fresh copies with fresh keys and fresh timestamps — and **the attribute values do not move**, because not moving is what makes it a renewal.
-An age credential says `age_over_18: true` for as long as it exists.
-So the hash matches, the new copies replace the old, and you hold one card rather than twelve.
-OpenID4VCI is blunt about the alternative: a wallet that files every issuance as new "might end up with more than one Credential of the same type, without knowing which one is the latest".

-## The two names on a credential

-Two of those three inputs are less obvious than they look, and most of what follows turns on them, so they are worth pinning down.

-**The type** says what kind of credential this is — not who it is about, not who issued it.
-Every credential of a type carries the same claim structure, so knowing the type tells you what questions the credential can answer.
-In SD-JWT VC it is the `vct` claim, a string that is usually an HTTPS URL, and that URL commonly resolves to the type metadata document describing the type's claims and how they should be displayed.
-In mdoc it is the `docType`, a dotted name like `org.iso.18013.5.1.mDL`, with no document behind it.
-Either way the type is a *kind*, shared by every credential of that kind in the world.

-**The issuer** sounds like the simplest field on a credential, and it is not a field at all.
-It is a name the wallet has to work out, and each format answers differently:
+This works well for routine renewals.
+Credentials expire, and batches of single-use copies run out.
+The wallet returns to the issuer for fresh copies with new keys and timestamps but unchanged attributes.

+An age credential, for example, keeps saying `age_over_18: true`.
+Its hash still matches, so the fresh copies replace the old ones and the wallet shows one card rather than twelve.

+OpenID4VCI describes the alternative plainly: a wallet may end up with several credentials of the same type "without knowing which one is the latest".

+## Why type and issuer both matter

+The type says what kind of credential this is.
+It does not identify the subject or issuer.
+Every credential of that type shares its claim structure.

+In SD-JWT VC, the type is the `vct` claim, usually an HTTPS URL.
+In mdoc, it is the `docType`, such as `org.iso.18013.5.1.mDL`.
+Either way, it names a kind, not one person's credential.

+The issuer says who stands behind the claims.
+That identity is not always a single field; the wallet derives it differently by format:

 * **SD-JWT VC** carries an `iss` claim, and when it is present that is the answer.
 When it is absent, the issuer is whoever the certificate that signed the credential names.
 * **mdoc** has no issuer field in the document whatsoever.
 Issuer identity lives entirely in the certificate chain the document was signed under.
 * When neither yields a usable name, what is left is the credential issuer URL from the issuance protocol — the endpoint the wallet fetched the credential from.

-So "the issuer" in the rule above is not a value read off the credential.
-It is a name *derived* from it, by a procedure that differs per format and that occasionally has to fall back on where the credential came from rather than who signed it.
-Every use of the issuer in the rest of this post — including the question of whether two credentials are the same credential at all — rests on that derivation being stable.
-We will come back to what happens when it is not.

-## Why the issuer has to be in there

-Two credentials, both of type `age_verification`, each carrying exactly one claim: `age_over_18: true`.
-Byte for byte, their claims are identical.
-One is issued by the Dutch state; the other by a supermarket's loyalty programme.
+Consider two `age_verification` credentials that both say `age_over_18: true`.
+One comes from the Dutch state and one from a supermarket loyalty programme.

-They are not the same credential.
-"Over 18, according to the Dutch state" and "over 18, according to a supermarket" are different statements, and — as the [trust levels post](/blog/who-vouches-for-you) argued at length — a verifier is entitled to accept one and refuse the other.
-A wallet that collapsed them would be discarding the part of the credential that carries its weight.
+They are different statements.
+A verifier may accept one issuer and refuse the other.
+Merging the credentials would discard the source of their authority, as the [trust levels post](/blog/who-vouches-for-you) explains.

-That is the obvious argument, and it is not the strongest one.
-The strongest one is that **replacement is destructive**.
-When the wallet decides an arriving credential replaces a stored one, it deletes the stored batch, and the deletion cascades to every copy and every holder binding key.
-If the issuer were not part of the identity, then any issuer your wallet talks to could delete a credential belonging to any *other* issuer, just by issuing the same type with the same attributes.

-For an age attestation that is trivial to do.
-The attribute set is one boolean; there is nothing to guess, and every issuer of that type mints identical claims for every user over eighteen.
-A hostile issuer could reliably destroy your government-issued credential, you would have no way back except returning to the government issuer, and from inside the wallet nothing unusual would appear to have happened.

-## Two events the wallet cannot tell apart
+It would also create a security problem because replacement deletes every stored copy and holder-binding key in the old batch.

+Without the issuer in the hash, any issuer could delete another issuer's credential by issuing the same type and attributes.
+For a one-boolean age credential, a hostile issuer would not even need to guess the values.

+The rule therefore depends on a stable issuer identity.
+If a domain changes, a certificate uses a different name, or a trailing slash appears, a renewal gets a new hash.
+The wallet then stores it beside the old batch.

+This is the mirror image of the address problem: one logical credential fails to be recognized as itself.
+Both failures reveal the absence of a durable identity across issuances.

+The credential issuer URL is the weakest fallback.
+It names the endpoint used to fetch a credential, which need not be the entity that signed it.
+Treating that URL as identity is a Yivi limitation rather than a specification gap.

+SD-JWT VC also treats shifting issuer identifiers as a tracking risk for verifiers to notice.
+An issuer name that changes is not routine churn that a wallet can safely normalize away.

-Now the part the rule cannot reach.
+## Where the rule becomes blind

+Issuer identity prevents different issuers from overwriting each other.
+Attribute values distinguish many credentials from the same issuer.
+But changed attributes create one band where identity and replacement diverge.

 <div className="ci-cards">
   <div className="ci-card ci-keep">